I2I-Mamba: Multi-modal medical image synthesis via selective state space modeling: Introduction

 \section{Introduction}

-Multi-modal medical images with distinct tissue contrasts provide complementary information about underlying anatomy, thereby boosting reliability in downstream analyses \cite{pichler2008}.
-Multi-modal imaging is viable using different sequences on the same scanner or on entirely different scanners \cite{moraal2008}, albeit costs of running prolonged exams yield incomplete protocols under many clinical scenarios \cite{thukral2015,krupa2015}.
-As a remedy, target-modality images missing from a desired protocol can be synthesized based on the subset of source-modality images available \cite{iglesias2013,huo2018}.
-This synthesis task involves nonlinear transformation of signal levels between source and target images depending on tissue characteristics \cite{ye2013,catana2010,roy2013}.
-Although detailed tissue parameters that govern signal levels are generally unknown, a rudimentary prior on tissue composition implicitly inferred from the spatial signal distribution in source images can guide such transformation \cite{lee2017,huang2017,huang2018}.
-Note that both healthy and pathological tissues can exhibit broad distribution in the form of spatially contiguous or segregated clusters across an anatomy \cite{adam2014grainger}, introducing not only local signal correlations in compact neighborhoods but also non-local signal correlations over extended distances \cite{ellison2012neuropathology}.
-Thus, successful solution of the synthesis task inherently rests on the ability to capture these short- and long-range contextual relations in medical images.
+Multi-modal medical images with distinct tissue contrasts provide complementary information about underlying anatomy, boosting reliability in downstream analyses \cite{pichler2008}.
+Multi-modal imaging is viable using different sequences on the same scanner or on entirely different scanners, albeit costs of running prolonged exams yield incomplete protocols under many scenarios \cite{thukral2015}.
+As a remedy, target-modality images missing from a protocol can be synthesized based on the subset of source-modality images available \cite{iglesias2013,huo2018}.
+Key clinical applications of image synthesis include imputing target modalities with diagnostically-relevant albeit redundant information that are omitted from imaging protocols to reduce scan time and improve efficiency; inferring invasive target modalities from non-invasive sources to avoid exposure to ionizing radiation or harmful contrast agents \cite{lee2019}; and recovering missing modalities to enhance protocol consistency across participants in retrospective imaging studies \cite{divbar2019}.
+Yet, such synthesis tasks involve a challenging nonlinear transformation of signal levels between source and target images depending on tissue characteristics \cite{lee2017}.
+Although detailed tissue parameters that govern signal levels are generally difficult to infer from medical images, multi-modal synthesis can be guided via a rudimentary spatial prior on tissue composition that can be implicitly inferred from the signal distribution in source images \cite{huang2017}.
+Note that both healthy and pathological tissues can exhibit broad spatial distribution in the form of contiguous or segregated clusters across an anatomy \cite{adam2014grainger}, introducing not only local signal correlations in compact neighborhoods but also non-local signal correlations over extended distances.
+Thus, successful solution of a multi-modal synthesis task inherently rests on the ability to exploit these short- to long-range contextual features.